 In her free time, Brittany loves spending time with her family and friends, reading, traveling, and playing with her dog, Luke.
 She is an avid football fan and loves the Carolina Panthers.

-Since graduation, Hannah has been providing occupational therapy services to children throughout the Lowcountry.
-She loves being able to use "play" as a way to help children reach goals.
-She is certified by NBCOT and continually seeks to widen her knowledge base by attending relevant continuing education courses.
-Hannah spends her free time taking walks with her dog, spending time with her husband, and traveling both in the United States and abroad.
+Since graduation, Hannah has been providing occupational therapy services to children throughout the Lowcountry in the school, home, and outpatient settings.
+She loves being able to use "play" as a way to help children reach their goals.
+She is certified by NBCOT and licensed by the state of South Carolina.
+Hannah continually seeks to widen her knowledge base by attending relevant continuing education courses.
+Some of the courses she has attended include Practical Sense in Sensory Integration, Sensory Integration Intensive, Visual Rehabilitation for Pediatrics - Seeing the Whole Picture, Creating a Co-Teaching Model with Teachers for Handwriting in the 21st Century Classroom, and Executive Functioning Tips and Strategies.
+Hannah spends her free time going on adventures with her husband and children, taking walks with her dog, and traveling.

 Jennifer was born and raised in Austin, Texas.
 She received her Bachelor of Science in Biology from Baylor University and her Master of Occupational Therapy from Texas Woman's University.
 She is certified by NBCOT and licensed by the state of South Carolina.
 Her pediatric clinical experience includes working at outpatient clinics in both Texas and South Carolina, as well as providing services to children with complex cognitive and physical disabilities in a charter school setting.